DMGEventsForms/spec/fields.md

 - Displays the area code's country once entered
 - Errors on an invalid fax number

-### Industry (**industry**)
+### Nature Of Business (**natureOfBusiness**)

-The company's nature of business category e.g. `Oil & Gas`.
+What are the business' main operations?
+It shows what the company does.

-- Field: Single Select
+- Field: Multi Select
-- Be able to select one from a list of industries
+- Be able to select one or more from a list business natures
-- Should have varying combinations of industries in different lists based on the brand
+- Should have varying combinations of business natures in different lists based on the brand

 ### Event Interests (**interests**)